CROSS-Net: Region-Agnostic Taxi-Demand Prediction Using Feature Disentanglement: Related Work

 The prediction of taxi demand has recently garnered considerable attention, owing to the abundance of large-scale spatio-temporal data that facilitates the training of deep neural networks, such as Convolutional Neural Networks (CNNs) and Long Short-Term Memory (LSTM) networks.

-Recent studies have leveraged neural networks to predict taxi demand with greater accuracy\cite{ourMDMpaper, ozeki2022sharing, gotoprivacy}.
-For example, the method proposed in \cite{Yao_Wu_Ke_Tang_Jia_Lu_Gong_Ye_Li_2018} employs a CNN to capture spatial features and an LSTM to capture temporal features, resulting in improved accuracy compared to methods that only consider semantic, spatial, or temporal information.
+Recent studies have leveraged neural networks to predict taxi demand with greater accuracy\cite{ourMDMpaper, gotoprivacy,acm_src}.
+For example, the method proposed in \cite{yao2018deep} employs a CNN to capture spatial features and an LSTM to capture temporal features, resulting in improved accuracy compared to methods that only consider semantic, spatial, or temporal information.
 The author of \cite{9172100} improves accuracy by leveraging spatio-temporal correlations between pick-up and drop-off locations through multitask learning.
+Other studies have focused on accounting for the heterogeneity of taxi demand across zones within a region\cite{9439926}.
+MLRNN (MultiLevel Recurrent Neural Networks) proposes in \cite{9439926} clusters target region into multiple clusters according to their correlations to taxi demand data and trains zone-specific models to predict demand, taking into account the unique distribution and temporal variability of demand in each zone.
 The author of \cite{liao2022taxi} integrated semantic data that represent external factors influencing road conditions like weather, urban events, and their text descriptions to improve the accuracy of taxi demand prediction.
-These machine learning-based methods have shown promising results.
+The authors apply the multimodal attention mechanism (MIFGNN) to extract spatial and temporal features and boost the prediction model.
+As a result, experiments demonstrate an improvement of MIFGNN over all baselines is statistically significant with P-Value $< 0.05$ under the Mann-Whitney U test and state that the usage of multi-source information improves taxi demand forecasting.
+MVSTD\cite{FAN2025114161} introduces a multi-view spatio-temporal graph framework that explicitly extracts influence features from external factors, such as weather, air quality, and public holidays, using 3D-CNNs to denoise historical data.
+In parallel, recent studies have also examined downstream operational decisions in ride-hailing systems that rely on spatio-temporal demand–supply signals.
+For instance, deep reinforcement learning has been used to proactively dispatch vacant vehicles toward regions with large demand gaps\cite{LIU2022102694}, and deep multi-task learning has been proposed to dynamically determine matching radii for on-demand ride services under multiple system objectives\cite{CHEN2025103822}.

-\textit{However, it is difficult to transfer these models to another unseen region because these methods focus on predicting taxi demand accurately within the target region.
-Different from these existing methods, our proposed method aims to predict taxi demand accurately even in unseen regions.}
+\textit{However, it is difficult to transfer these models to another unseen region because these methods focus on accurately predicting taxi demand within the target region.
+Different from these existing methods, \sys\ aims to predict taxi demand accurately even in unseen regions.}